Create-Technology-S4/.github/profile/README.md

 #### Week 18 (Client Project, Sprint 3)

 To fully showcase our final product, we ensured that our room was fully setup for the demo day.
 The final room represent months of collborative research and development.

-demo day, the room

-===
+When our client visted, we have demonstrated our application and how it relates to their needs.
+Tim, as well as most visiters, was impressed and wanted to learn more about the application and how it works technically.
+I was incharge of explaining the more technical details and providing information about the APIs useds, the process behind generating data etc.

 #